Thomas is depicted as the youngest disciple.

 The ‘lion’ denotes mortal consciousness and the earthly mind’s ravenous nature.

-The man can be thought of as the forgiven man, the spiritual man, one who is awake, one who has not fallen into the sleep of the flesh and forgotten his divinity.
+The man can be thought of as the forgiven man, the spiritual man, who is awake and who has not fallen into the sleep of the flesh and forgotten his divinity.
 He knows the lion for what it is, the lion of his earthly nature.
-It must be consumed.
+The lion must be consumed.

 With that lack of awareness, the loss of many rights ensues.
 These would include an individual’s right to pursue a spirit-created mind, as opposed to the psychological-created mind; civil and human rights given from God’s view, as opposed to an earth version of what someone thinks is fair and equal; the development of sharper awareness of obligations, as well as considerations that entail others.
 This kind of loss breaks down the whole of society.